Best Single-Premium Life Insurance Companies

 blueCheck icon

-Single-premium life insurance is a policy in which you make one lump-sum payment to receive a guaranteed death benefit.
+Single-premium life insurance is a policy in which you make one lump-sum payment for a guaranteed death benefit.

 blueCheck icon

-Most single-premium life insurance contracts become modified endowment contracts (MECs), changing how they're taxed to avoid abuse of their cash value tax deferment.
+Most single-premium life insurance contracts become modified endowment contracts (MECs), which changes their tax treatment to prevent abuse of cash value tax deferral.

 blueCheck icon

 Single-premium life (SPL) insurance policies require a one-time payment, which can be substantial.
-While this simplifies life insurance management, it may not suit everyone.
+This simplifies life insurance management, but doesn't suit everyone.

 Compare Life Insurance Rates